-Breast reconstruction is a plastic surgery procedure to replace a breast that has been removed through mastectomy or been altered through lumpectomy.
+Breast reconstruction is a plastic surgery procedure to replace a breast that has been removed through a mastectomy or been altered through a lumpectomy.
 The goal is to create a breast that is natural in appearance and in feel.

 What are my breast reconstruction options?

 There are three breast reconstruction procedures Gawley Plastic Surgery offers:

 - Immediate implant reconstruction

 Help us help you!

 We want you to get the most out of your consultation.
 If at all possible, it is best to make arrangements for small children to stay home rather than having them join us for your appointments.